Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT05/README.md

 - The frontend connects to Ganache via **MetaMask**, using the RPC URL and chain ID provided by Ganache.

 ---
-## Literature Survey

-Traditional electronic voting systems suffer from centralization, security vulnerabilities, and limited transparency, making it difficult to ensure trustworthy and tamper-proof elections.
-Early blockchain research by Nakamoto [1], Swan [2], and Zyskind et al. [3] demonstrated that decentralized ledgers provide immutability, trustless verification, and secure data handling, forming a strong foundation for blockchain-based e-voting.

-Later studies, such as those by McCorry et al. [4], Hardwick et al. [5], and Zhao & Chan [6], showed that Ethereum-based voting protocols and privacy-preserving cryptographic techniques can prevent double voting, improve auditability, and maintain voter anonymity.
-These works highlight how blockchain significantly enhances election integrity while removing reliance on centralized authorities.

-Recent enterprise-oriented research, including González et al. [7], introduced architectures with smart contracts, role-based controls, and immutable audit trails—principles that align directly with BlockVote.
-This project adopts these proven research concepts by using Solidity, Ganache, and Web3.js to build a transparent, secure, and tamper-proof enterprise e-voting system.

----

 ### Results